Environment (other)

 Ocean waters are characterized by their high salinity, primarily due to the presence of dissolved salts.
 The primary salts found in ocean waters are chloride (Cl-) and sodium (Na+), which are predominantly derived from the weathering of rocks and the transport of minerals by rivers and other water sources.
 The salinity of ocean waters varies depending on factors such as evaporation, precipitation, and inflow of freshwater from rivers and melting ice.

-The ocean is a vital component of the Earth's hydrosphere, which encompasses all water on our planet.
+Additionally, the ocean is a vital component of the Earth's hydrosphere, which encompasses all water on our planet.
 It plays a fundamental role in supporting and sustaining life on Earth.
+The intricate ecosystems found within the oceans are home to an incredible diversity of life forms, from microscopic plankton to the largest whales.

 What is the difference between oceans and seas?